-As the Lawyer Assistance Program looks to the future, activities in 2008 will focus on collecting data for the outcomes study and analyzing results, reviewing existing quality assurance procedures and adopting new procedures necessary to assure continued high performance, and launching an educational website and expanding other outreach strategies.
-The LAP eagerly anticipates the successful completion of the Program by another group of participants-ensuring their smooth transition into activities that will bolster and support their continued recovery and maintaining compliance with the strategic planning initiatives adopted by the Board of Governors.
+With an eye to the future, the Program will continue to focus in 2009 on collecting data for the outcomes study, reviewing existing quality assurance procedures and adopting new procedures necessary to assure continued high quality assurance, and expanding outreach strategies through greater use of the educational website.
+Even as it actively pursues a reduction of expenditures, the Lawyer Assistance Program eagerly anticipates facilitating the progress of attorneys participating in the program and ensuring their smooth transition into activities that will bolster and support their continued recovery.
+All the while, the Lawyer Assistance Program will continue to maintain compliance with the strategic planning initiatives adopted by the Board of Governors.